 Just like its Balearic neighbour Ibiza, Mallorca looks as if it has smashed tourism records again this summer.
-Last year there was 11.5 million visitors and there is talk in the tourism office of it nearing 15 million this year.
+In 2016 there were 11.5 million visitors and there is talk in the tourism office of it nearing 15 million this year.
 With Palma air traffic control busier in May than it was in August last year, all the signs suggest this might not be just PR puff.

 In property sales it is in another league to Ibiza, with prices rising across all levels of the market and transactions up 50 per cent year on year.
 As security-conscious holiday makers who might have gone to Turkey, Egypt and Tunisia add to Mallorca regulars, so do property hunters, and the three main interested nationalities are Germans, Britons and Scandinavians, according to Marc Pritchard, sales and marketing director of Taylor Wimpey España, the developer.

 “The Germans are going mad for Mallorca at the moment: I haven’t seen this sort of appetite from them since the mid 1990s,” he says.
 “Everything we have is selling in Mallorca right now.
 We have been increasing the prices on our new schemes between the release of their first and second phases.”